 Every minute of our lives we’re bombarded with information – from our phones, computers, TVs, cars, radios.
 There’s a never-ending buzz of words, facts, and figures going in and out of our heads.
-Just in the one minute you’ve spent reading this page, people all over the world have liked more than 4M Facebook posts and 2M Instagram photos, watched 7M Snapchat videos, and sent 3+M text messages.
+Just in the one minute you’ve spent reading this page, people all over the world have liked four million Facebook posts and over two million Instagram photos, watched around seven Snapchat videos, and sent more than three million Tweets and over three million text messages.

 In such a strong current of information, it’s hard not to get carried away from the things you actually care about and want to keep up with.
-TrendyList that allows you to carefully filter this torrent and pay attention only to the things you truly enjoy.
-With TrendyList, you can find ideas about design, fashion, beauty, home, and food; events taking place in your area; and articles about local restaurants, gyms, and stores.
-By developing the TrendyList mobile app, we’ve made sure that users can always access the platform – and therefore the information that matters to them – whenever they want and wherever they are.
+But thankfully, there are services like TrendyList that allow you to carefully filter this torrent of information and pay attention only to the things you truly enjoy.
+On TrendyList, you can find what you care about most: ideas about design, fashion, beauty, home, and food; events taking place in your area; and articles about local restaurants, gyms, and stores.
+By developing mobile applications for TrendyList, we’ve made sure that users always have access to the platform – and therefore to the information that matters to them – whenever they want and wherever they are.

 We designed the iOS and Android applications from top to bottom, working very hard on each and every detail.
 Our aim was to create a design that would be aesthetically pleasing yet not call for too much attention.
 We wanted users to concentrate on reading articles and viewing images.
 To achieve this, we struck a balance between text and images, making them equally attractive.